Mpho-Mulaudzi/budget-zen-policy/privacy_policy.md

 ## 1. About This App

-**Budget Zen - Money Manager** is a lightweight Android/iOS calculator built with Flutter.
+**Budget Zen** is a lightweight Android/iOS calculator built with Flutter.
 It supports both dark modes and may display banner ads provided by Google AdMob.

 ---